Video Product Marketing: A Practical Playbook

 Choosing the Right Video Format for Your Product

 Once the funnel is clear, format choice gets easier.
-The true question is not “what video should we make?”
-It’s “what format gives this audience the clearest next step?”
+Instead of asking what video should we make, ask what format gives this audience the clearest next step.

 Different formats carry different kinds of trust.
-A polished hero video can shape first impression.
-A raw screen walkthrough can answer real product questions faster.
-A testimonial can reduce perceived risk in a way a branded script never will.
+A polished hero video shapes a first impression.
+A raw screen walkthrough answers real product questions faster.
+A testimonial lowers perceived risk in a way a branded script never will.

 What each format does best